Ipgnosis/argonaut/README.md

 - Minimize coding errors
 - Minimize coding effort

+## Approach

+An arbitrary JSON file is:

+* Has a read path (and potentially a write path)

+* Either valid or invalid

+* Is either an object or a list

+* Is updated after instantiation or not

+* Has either a uniform or non-uniform structure

+**All** other considerations are file structure dependent.
+Therefore, methods that are dependent on structure and contents should be implemented within *child* classes, e.g.:

+* fetch higher level data objects

+* add / update / delete data

 ## Imports

-import os
+* import os

-from pathlib import Path
+* from pathlib import Path

-import config
+* import config

-from colchis.classes.argo import Argo

 ## Instantiation